spreatty/codekata13/README.md

 To process overlapping properly we need to detect literal bound correctly, and that is how I came up with the next case.

-#### Literals may contain escaped characters that represent their bounds
+#### Literals may contain escaped characters that represent their boundaries
 I mean these guys: `\"`, `\'`.
-The problem here is that can not simply find closing sequence (i.e. `"`), but also consider the context.
+The problem here is that we can not simply find closing sequence (i.e. `"`), we must also consider the context.
 Additionally, string literal may contain sequence like this `\\\\\\\"`, it is even hard to tell whether it is escaped.
 Our example becomes more and more
 complicated:
 ```